top of page

 Additionally, it contains fructose, vitamins, enzymes, antioxidants, and other substances that create optimal conditions for sperm maintenance and movement.

 Semen also contains hormones like prostaglandins and estrogens, which can stimulate ovulation, develop corpus luteum and create local immunity in the vagina.
-Furthermore, these substances may assist in clearing the uterus of menstrual blood.

 Studies suggest that this phenomenon is a vital component of priming the female body for potential conception, facilitating an adaptation to the foreign genetic composition of the prospective offspring.